 As so often with alternatively-styled wines, I found Craighead’s own produce, whites made with up to 40 days’ contact with grape skins, resulting in considerable chewiness, highly variable.
 His response to my criticism that too many of his wines lacked persistence was that we should all try to stop fault finding in wine and instead celebrate the positives.
 ‘For example, the volatile acidity in some of those new Australian wines is far too high, but their salinity can be a really good thing.’

 I have no complaints however about his low-sulphur, ambient-yeast rendition of the Devotus Pinot Noir that is arguably more impressive, or certainly more de nos jours, than the more heavily oaked Reserve version made by Poppy Hammond, who used to work at nearby Dry River.
 Devotus’s owner Don McConachy admits that younger people tend to favour Alex’s version to the Reserve one that costs very much more.
 (My picture above shows the Devotus range shown off in the McConachys' tasting room-cum-tractor shed.)

 But, as in the rest of the wine world, conventional winemakers are starting to be tempted to try some of these new/old techniques.
 Helen Masters is the wizard at the celebrated Ata Rangi winery in Martinborough.
 Since the 2014 vintage she has been experimenting with macerating a small proportion of her Sauvignon Blanc grapes with the skins for up to six weeks, ‘to try to capture the flavour and phenolics of the grape’.
 In 2015 she increased that proportion from five to seven per cent, a sign of approval of the technique which certainly results in a wine unimaginably more complex than the average Marlborough Sauvignon Blanc.

-SOME KIWI DEVIANTS
+SOME NEW ZEALAND DEVIANTS